Elphel/x393_sata/README.md

   `define PRELOAD_BRAMS

 Refresh the project and update hierarchy (or rescan)

+**Update:** Not needed anymore with updated VDT plugin - it now calculates closure per-tool and per-top file defines, so *.editor_defines* is now just for the editor (which branches to parse).
+No refresh/rescan is required.

 # Simulation
 * Get unisims library - refresh project files otherwise nothing will work